All Episodes

 He's quite the bean counter.

-I mean, why when uh when Obama was in that press conference uh surrounded by all those photogenic grade schoolers, I wish your son had been there too because that would have been.
+I mean, when Obama was in that press conference, surrounded by all those photogenic grade schoolers, I wish your son had been there, too.

 We should own ourselves is a great line.

-Uh because what happens when you when you owe money is that basically your future is mortgaged to others.
+Because what happens when you owe money is that basically your future is mortgaged to others.

 Other people will make the decisions about you.